kosmonautdnb/WatcomBin/README.md

 # WatcomBin
-Some of the WatcomC++ projects directly as an exe file.
+Some of the WatcomC++ projects directly as a DOS exe file.

 - 4paint.exe a simple 320x200 paint program with the Commodore Plus/4 palette.
 - _sprite.exe a simple but versatile sprite paint program (not finished).